Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Vietnamese Iced Coffee at Ta Hien Cafe in Hanoi, Vietnam

 Drinking coffee in Hanoi is almost as vital as eating the food.
 Coffee is one of Vietnam’s biggest industries – they export more than 1 million tons of coffee every year – and there are cafes on every street.
 Vietnamese-style coffee comes with sweet condensed milk – and can be served hot or over ice.
-The current cafe culture is in flux, featuring a mix of traditional, hidden coffeehouses and modern coffeeshop hangouts.
+The current Vietnam cafe culture is in flux, featuring a mix of traditional, hidden coffeehouses and modern coffeeshop hangouts.

 Best Cafes in Hanoi